 What Is Making Tax Digital?

-Since April 2022, all VAT-registered businesses must use Making Tax Digital compatible software to keep digital records and submit VAT returns.
+Since April 2022, all VAT-registered businesses must use Making Tax Digital software to keep digital records and submit VAT returns.
 This applies regardless of turnover – if you’re VAT-registered, you’re in scope.

 In practice, this means: